 NFTs and Hybrid Models

-Used for collectibles, IP, and structured assets that blend unique and fungible rights.
+Work for collectibles, IP, and assets with both unique and fractional parts.

 4. Why RWA Tokenization Matters